 Looking for fun Halloween food ideas?
-Why not giving these hot dog mummies a go?
+Why not give these hot dog mummies a go?
 An easy finger food recipe that anyone can do!

-Also perfect for those looking for last minute Halloween finger foods ideas!
+Also perfect for those looking for last minute Halloween finger food ideas!

 5 reasons to make hot dog mummies